lxbarth/progress/README.md

-# Frame your MapBox maps
+# Frame your MapBox map

-Stick your MapBox maps in a pretty frame.

 ## 1 Click 'embed' on your map in the MapBox hosting account